 Before arriving at an AIS sanctioned exhibition, the judge should have received and studied the show schedule and should be familiar with the classes and varieties being evaluated.
-The judge should review the chapters of the Handbook for Judges & Show Officials: "Duties and Responsibilities of Judges," "Organizing and Presenting an Iris Show" and "Rules and Regulations of an Iris Show".
+The judge should review the following chapters of the Handbook for Judges & Show Officials: "Chapter 2: Duties and Responsibilities of Judges," "Chapter 4: Organizing and Presenting an Iris Show" and "Chapter 5: Show Schedule & Show Report".
 At the exhibition, the judge should have access to the current copy of the Handbook for Judges and Show Officials and the most recent AIS Check List(s), Registrations and Introductions (R&Is) or access to the online Iris Register.
 To assist with identification, judges are allowed to use electronic devices to access the AIS Iris Encyclopedia.